MarkBarsoumMarkarian/kidney-fibrosis-grader/README.md

 ## Limitations

-- Research and educational tool only — not validated for clinical use
+- Research and educational tool only, not validated for clinical use
 - Performance depends on image quality and staining consistency
 - LLM-generated reports should not replace pathologist review